Home / Resume / Education / Teacher (No Exp)

 Build a portfolio

-Include lesson plans, student work samples (anonymized), assessment data, and classroom photos in a digital portfolio.
+Collect lesson plans, anonymized student work, and assessment data in a digital portfolio.

 Network at job fairs

-School districts hold hiring events every spring.
-Attend with your resume and portfolio ready.
+Districts hold hiring events every spring.
+Attend with your resume and the grades your license covers.

 Consider high-need areas

-STEM, special education, and bilingual positions have the most openings.
-If you have any training in these areas, highlight it.
+STEM, special education, and bilingual roles have the most openings.
+Highlight any matching endorsement.

 Frequently asked questions

-Can I get a teaching job right out of college?
+Can I get a K-12 teaching job right out of college?

-How do I list student teaching on my resume?
+How do I list student teaching on a teacher resume with no experience?

-What makes a new teacher resume stand out?
+What makes a new K-12 teacher resume stand out?

 Build Your Teacher Resume Now

-Create a professional teacher resume that showcases your student teaching experience and certifications.
+Create a teacher resume that showcases your student teaching and certifications.

 Start Building, It's Free